If you’re heading to the great outdoors, you may be wondering how to filter water while camping.

-They give you the power to turn even the murkiest puddle or tiniest trickle into water that is not only clean and clear, but also completely safe to drink.
+Water filters are one of my best pieces of camping gear.
+They give you the power to turn even the murkiest puddle or tiniest trickle into water that is not only clean and clear but also completely safe to drink.

 If you’re curious about how these modern marvels work or are interested in buying one yourself, keep reading.

-We’ve put together a breakdown of all the different types of backpacking water filters currently on the market, as well as some alternatives or additions you can add to your gear list.
+If you don’t have access to natural water sources, we’ve put together a breakdown of all the different types of backpacking water filters currently on the market.
+We’ve also included some alternatives or additions you can add to your gear list.

-I’m going to kick it off with squeeze filters because (full disclosure here) they’re my favorite.
+I’m going to kick it off with squeeze filters because (full disclosure here) they’re my favorite water filtration system.

 A squeeze filter works by attaching to a reservoir filled with untreated water, then having that water “squeezed” out to force it through the filter.
 These filters are super versatile, allowing you to squeeze clean water either directly into your mouth or into a secondary wattle bottle or reservoir for storage.

 What’s even better about squeeze filters is that although the name implies they require you to force water through them, most squeeze filters will actually work just fine (although a little slower) using gravity alone.